raphaelmansuy/tutorials/31_observability_llm_adk_vertex_new.md

 🎉 Your environment is ready for the tutorial!

-✅ Vertex AI Generative AI client created successfully ✅ Gemini API call successful
+✅ Google Gen AI client for Vertex AI created successfully ✅ Gemini API call successful
 ✅ Response received: Hello!
 I am a large language model, trained by Google....
 ✅ Token usage: 12 tokens